Charlotte Traumatic Brain Injury Lawyers

 Steps to Take after a Brain Injury

 Following this, it’s absolutely imperative that you are careful to adhere to your doctor’s orders if any are given.
 This could include avoiding all physical activity, driving, and getting plenty of rest.
-Failing to follow a doctor’s instruction could hurt your claim if you plan to file one, and if your injury worsens by not following medical advice, you may lose your right to seek compensation.
+Failing to follow a doctor’s instruction could hurt your brain injury claim if you plan to file one, and if your injury worsens by not following medical advice, you may lose your right to seek compensation.

 For instances like car accidents, you should always avoid speaking with the other party’s insurance company.
 The reason for this is that insurance companies will often try to gather information so as to make it appear that you were at fault for the accident.
 This can also hurt your claim.

-At Charles G. Monnett & Associates, we realize the impact a brain injury has on the whole family.
-We understand the drain on your financial resources, time, emotional and physical energy.
+At Charles G. Monnett III & Associates, we realize the impact a brain injury has on the whole family.
+We understand the drain on your financial resources, time, emotional, and physical energy.
 We are committed to helping brain injury victims and their families restore their lives to the greatest extent possible.